2022 Winter Olympics: TV schedule, day-by-day viewing guide to the Beijing Winter Games

 Thursday, February 3 (Day -1):

-- 2018 Olympic team bronze medalist Nathan Chen (Salt Lake City, Utah) is expected to make his Beijing debut as the figure skating team event commences.
+- 2018 Olympic team bronze medalist Nathan Chen (Salt Lake City, Utah) will make his Beijing debut as the figure skating team event commences.

 - When: 8 p.m. on NBC and Peacock